Turkey detains top medical group members over Syria criticism

-Turkey on Tuesday detained 11 top members of the country's main medical association, including its chief, in a nationwide sweep after they criticised Ankara's offensive against Kurdish militia in Syria.
+Turkey on Tuesday detained all the top members of the country's main medical association, including its chief, after they criticised Ankara's offensive against Kurdish militia in Syria.

-The statement ended with the words: "No to war, peace right now".
+The TTB ended its statement on Wednesday with the words: "No to war, peace right now".

-Prosecutors swiftly launched a probe, after President Recep Tayyip Erdogan on Friday denounced the "so-called Turkish Medical Association" as "terrorist-lovers".
+Prosecutors swiftly launched a probe, after President Recep Tayyip Erdogan on Friday lashed out at the "so-called Turkish Medical Association" as "terrorist-lovers".

 Erdogan again hit out at the group on Sunday, saying: "They are not intellectuals, they are a gang of unthinking slaves...
 They are the servants of imperialism."